prushton2/MikeyStatus/README.md

 * Get your discord token by following [This Tutorial](https://www.youtube.com/watch?v=YEgFvgg7ZPI).
   * Do NOT post your token ANYWHERE online.
     * Doing so will require you to change your password.
     * This also compromises your token, which can be used to access your account.
-Either permanently delete the token or get a new account, Discord doesnt change your token.
+Either permanently delete the token off the internet or get a new account, Discord doesnt change your token.
 * Open Discord -> User Settings -> plugins -> MikeyStatus -> Settings
 * Enter your token and customize the message and date in the settings.